hungcq/knowledge-repo/information-technology/microservices-patterns/13-refactoring-to-microservices.md

   - New features still developed in the monolith -> effort diverted, constant moving target
   - Might implement features that are no longer needed
 - Overall strat:
-  - Incrementally refactor the monolith & build stranger app
+  - Incrementally refactor the monolith & build strangler app
   - -> Stop when the monolith is small enough/no longer an obstacle to ongoing dev
   - Migrate high value or constantly changing areas of the app first
   - -> Increase dev velocity, maintain business support for the migration